Honda's Prelude began life in the late Seventies as a sporty coupe using mechanicals that were largely borrowed from the Accord.

 This 1988 Honda Prelude Si in Granada Black represents the third generation of the Prelude, a foot longer and four hundred-ish pounds heavier than the diminutive original.

-Car and Driver clocked a 0-60 sprint of 8.6 seconds from their test car, which also clocked a 16.5 second quarter at 83 mph through the traps.
-It also managed .77g on the skidpad with the stock tires.
+Car and Driver clocked a 0-60 sprint of 8.6 seconds from their 2.0Si test car, which also ran a 16.5 second quarter at 83 mph through the traps.
+It managed 0.77g on the skidpad with the stock tires.

 I had a 3rd Generation Accord with a 5-speed and I freaking loved that car.
 OK performance, good mileage and damn near bulletproof mechanically.
 If a truck hadn't made an illegal turn in front of me, I'd have driven it until the wheels fell off.